lawrennd/snippets/_dimred/includes/high-dimensional-data.md

 \notes{\figure{\threeColumns{\includepng{\diagramsDir/dimred/dem_six000}{100%}}{\includepng{\diagramsDir/dimred/dem_six001}{100%}}{\includepng{\diagramsDir/dimred/dem_six002}{100%}}{30%}{30%}{30%}}{Even if we sample every nano second from now until the end of the universe we won't see the original six again.}{dem-six-sample}}

-\slides{* Even if we sample every nanonsecond from now until end of universe you won't see original six!}

-\notes{Even if we sample every nanosecond from now until the end of the universe you won't see the original six again.}

 \subsection{Simple Model of Digit}

-\notes{So, an independent pixel model for this digit doesn't seem sensible.
+\notes{An independent pixel model for this digit doesn't seem sensible.
 The total space is enormous, and yet the space occupied by the type of data we're interested in is relatively small.}

 \subsection{Probability of Random Image Generation}